Court of Audit (Greece): Products

-SΥNEDRIO as the Hellenic Supreme Financial Court and Audit Institution produces:
+The Hellenic Court of Audit as the Hellenic Supreme Financial Court and Audit Institution produces:

 As the Supreme Audit Institution

 Audit reports

 Annual report on the Court's audit activities, including the results of its activities, observations stemming from its work, suggestions on reforms and improvements (including relevant laws).

 Statement of Assurance on the State's Budget Execution Report and Financial Statements (the Statement of Assurance).

-Synedrio conducts financial, compliance, internal control and performance audits and publishes the relevant audit reports according to its Annual Work Programme; It also produces reports as part of its cooperation with peer SAIs.
+HCA conducts financial, compliance, internal control and performance audits and publishes the relevant audit reports according to its Annual Work Programme; It also produces reports as part of its cooperation with peer SAIs.

 It reports on issues of general interest such as those arising from systemic weaknesses of public administration.

 Administrative acts

-Arising from ex post audits of the accounts of the accounting officers of the state and of the local government agencies or other legal entities, resulting in a decision of the competent Synedrio's Commissioner by which the accounts are either accepted as sound or rejected as illegal.
+Arising from ex post audits of the accounts of the accounting officers of the state and of the local government agencies or other legal entities, resulting in a decision of the competent HCA's Commissioner by which the accounts are either accepted as sound or rejected as illegal.
 In this latter case an administrative/or judicial act (depending on the financial importance of the deficit) will follow in order to recover the deficit.